Andante, Andante

 "Andante, Andante" is a song recorded by Swedish pop group ABBA for the album Super Trouper.
-It was released as a single in only two countries: El Salvador and Argentina.
-It was written by members Benny Andersson and Björn Ulvaeus on April 9, 1980, at Polar Music studios.
+It was released as a single in only two countries, El Salvador and Argentina.
+It was written by members Benny Andersson and Björn Ulvaeus on 9 April 1980 at Polar Music studios.
 Initially, this song was called "Hold Me Close".
-Anni-Frid Lyngstad handles the lead vocals.
+Anni-Frid Lyngstad sang the lead vocals.

+Background

+"Andante, Andante" is a love song, and the repeated musical term of the title means "at a walking pace" in Italian.
 The lyrics were translated into Spanish by Buddy and Mary McCluskey and recorded in October 1980 at Polar Music studios.

-This song was released for the first time on the album Super Trouper - the Latin America version as track number 4 and it was reused on the album, ABBA Oro as track number 12. "'Andante Andante' is a love song, and the repeated musical term of the title means gently, slowly or at a walking pace in Italian."
-The Abba tribute choir "Andante Andante", founded by Allison Pyke in 2004, takes its name from this song.
+The song was first released on the album Super Trouper, with the Spanish version included on later reissues of the album, as well as the 1999 reissue of the compilation Oro: Grandes Éxitos.
+The ABBA tribute choir Andante Andante, founded by Allison Pyke in 2004, takes its name from this song.
 The Herald describes "Andante, Andante" as having an "Italian" flavour.